cecilialee/boilerplate-fastapi-pytest-poetry-docker/README.md

 ![Docker](https://img.shields.io/badge/docker-207MB-%230db7ed.svg?&logo=docker)

-The repo serves as a minimal reference on serving FastAPI application with Docker multi-stage builds using Poetry as an environment management.
+The repo serves as a minimal reference on serving FastAPI application with Docker multi-stage builds using Poetry as environment management.

 This is a modified version of [Boilerplate for FastAPI, Poetry, and Docker](https://github.com/cecilialee/boilerplate-fastapi-poetry-docker) with Pytest support included.